tensorush/meduza/README.md

 - Generate a large diagram (`maxTextSize` > 50'000) with Mermaid CLI ([see CD pipeline](https://github.com/tensorush/meduza/blob/main/.github/workflows/cd.yaml#L51)).

-- Click on types to go to respective code lines on the remote (GitHub Mermaid prohibits this, though).
+- Click on types to go to respective code lines on the remote (GitHub Mermaid forbids this, though).

 #### :world_map: Legend